Dre Campbell Farm

 Aim the spray at the flying adult gnats.
 Spray around plants and seedlings to kill others and destroy larvae.

-However, be careful not to spray near bees outside because it is toxic to them.
+However, be careful not to spray near bees outside because it is toxic.

 15. Melissa Oil

 This oil is also known as lemon balm oil.
-Many insect pests like deer flies, fungus gnats, and horse flies are attracted to Melissa oil.
+Many insect pests, such as deer flies, fungus gnats, and horse flies, are attracted to Melissa oil.

-So, if you are seeing signs of fungus gnats around, a few drops of Melissa oil added to sticky traps will invite these flies to your trap.
+So, if you see signs of fungus gnats around, adding a few drops of Melissa oil to sticky traps will invite these flies to your traps.

-Remove this homemade fungus gnat trap and set a new one frequently.
+Remove this homemade fungus gnat trap and set a new one up frequently.

 16. Organocide